org-formation/org-formation-reference/README.md

 # Introduction
 This is a reference architecture to get started quickly with using `org-formation` as well as provide examples of best practices and demonstrates the capabilities.
 The reference architecture is built with the following core principles:
-* _Batteries included_: it should deploy with as little dependencies as possible
+* _Batteries included:_ it should deploy with as little dependencies as possible
-* _Always relevant_: every organization will get value out of every part of the reference architecture.
+* _Always relevant:_ every organization will get value out of every part of the reference architecture.
 This means two things
   * it should not contain services that might not be used.
 Examples: **AWS ECS**, **AWS Step Functions**
   * it should not be too opinionated about choosing an AWS service as the implementation for a function that can also be sourced externally.
 Examples: **AWS SecurityHub**, **AWS CloudWatch** logs and metrics